 - A full day at leisure to explore Banff and the surrounding area.
 In town you'll find lots of excitement including shopping, cafes, nightlife and museums.
 Check out the Cave and Basin National Historic Site, Banff Gondola (included) where you will see a panormaic view of the Bow Valley, and then take a dip in the hot mineral pools at the Upper Hot Springs (included).

 - Day 12: Banff - Sun Peaks Resort (496 km)

 - Leaving Banff National Park, travel to Yoho National Park where you cross the continental divide.
 Then travel on through Glacier National Park and 'Rogers Pass' with spectacular mountain vistas in every direction.
 Continue through the Monashee Mountain Range and past the breathtaking views of Shuswap Lake.
 Drive through Kamloops and start to travel north up to the ski resort town of Sun Peaks where you will spend the night.

 - Day 13: Sun Peaks - Gold Bridge (327 km)

 - Begin the day traveling along Logan Lake route to the gold rush town of Cache Creek.
 Continue the journey south to Lillooet, known as the land of the Gold Rush Trail and was 'Mile Zero' of the Old Caribou Wagon Road during the Gold Rush Years.
 Now the area is home to the largest Canadian producers of the medicinal plant, Ginseng.
-Departing Lillooet travel for 2 hours along a well maintained gravel road to Tyax Wilderness Resort nestled on the shores on Tyaughton Lake.
+Departing Lillooet travel for 2 hours along a well maintained gravel road to Tyax Lodge nestled on the shores on Tyaughton Lake.